About Your 2015 Proposed Property Tax Notice

 Why is my overall property tax bill changing at a different rate than the City’s levy change?

-Currently, the proposed property tax levy will decrease by 1 percent over 2013.
-However, not everyone’s property tax bill will go down by 1 percent.
+Currently, the proposed property tax levy will increase by 2.4 percent over 2014.
+However, not everyone’s property tax bill will increase by the same rate.
 There are several factors that could have an impact on your property tax bill:

 - Individual property value - If your property’s value increased or decreased, it will affect the amount of property taxes you owe.
 Rising property values increase the taxable amount of your property and decreasing property values lower the taxable amount of your property.